thegamecracks/theticketbot/README.md

   - `$staff`

-    A comma-separated list of mentions for the inbox's staff members and roles.
+    A list of mentions for the inbox's staff members and roles.
     Must be included in the message for staff to be invited if they do not have the Manage Threads permission.

   To keep push notifications easy to understand at a glance, make sure the